 When you press the designated hotkey.
 The pop-up window will allow you to select the different display options.
 You can set the display on pc screen only, duplicate the screen on your pc, extend the screen of your pc, or use only the second screen as your sole display.

-I suggest that you explore these options to be familiar with it.
+I suggest that you explore these options to be familiar with them.

 Tip: If you are using an ASUS laptop, you can toggle the display by pressing the “fn” button plus the F8.
 Underneath the f8 letters, you will see an image that looks like a pc screen and a projector.